Safest Teeth Whiteners

 Here are some practices you can do to maintain a bright smile without whitening products:

 Whitening toothpastes have limited effects.
-Most dentists would recommend the simplest and most accessible toothpaste, regardless of their whitening effects.
+Most dentists recommend the simplest and most accessible toothpaste, regardless of their whitening effects.

 Whitening kits and in-office treatments are more effective, giving longer-lasting results.
 Whitening toothpastes are best to maintain the results from these treatments.